 At PurseBlog, we understand that spring’s trend toward bright colorblocking can be intimidating, particularly when you decide to do it in a minimal way a la Jil Sander Spring 2011.
 In those kinds of ensembles, there’s nothing to hide behind – it’s just you and your colorful pants, out there for the world to see.
-Depending on your personality, that thought might either be exhilarating or terrifying.

 The more I look through the handbags from Chloe Fall 2011, the more I wonder who the Chloe girl is.
 I also wonder if Chloe’s accessories designers know the answer to that question, or if they’ve chosen instead to hope that they can make everyone feel like a Chloe girl by creating a collection that eschews a unifying aesthetic in favor of encompassing a group of ideas that are seemingly not related.